Unlike any other creative writing program in Ontario, it enables students to hone their craft while exploring multiple art and design practices.

 - Studies in Canadian Literature

 - Publications: Editorial

-In fourth year, you’ll work on your thesis project and will showcase your work at OCAD U’s Graduate Exhibition, the biggest free art and design exhibition in Toronto with over 40,000 visitors.
+In fourth year, all students will also have the opportunity to do an independent thesis project and showcase work at OCAD U’s Graduate Exhibition, the biggest free art and design exhibition in Toronto with over 40,000 visitors.

 In all undergraduate programs you can choose to take a minor alongside your major to explore and expand your practice.
 Minors give you the opportunity to pursue a focused secondary field of study in addition to or sometimes instead of taking electives in your program and can help you look better for employers or in grants or grad school applications.
 You don’t need to choose a minor on your application – rather once you start at OCAD U, you’ll be able to choose from over 90 electives that can build towards one of our 25 focused minors.
 Learn more about Minor Programs here.